Skip to the main content

 • Minimum Education Varies

-Printing and publishing is an evolving industry.
+The printing and publishing industry is evolving.
 Machine operators must be prepared to learn new skills continuously.
 More and more, the equipment they use is computer controlled.

 There are no standard education requirements for binding and finishing machine operators.
 However, employers prefer to hire graduates of related post-secondary programs or high school graduates with experience operating machines or equipment.
 A security clearance may be required if the operator will be working with sensitive materials.
 Workplace Hazardous Materials Information System (WHMIS) training is an asset.